emeraldsanto/lunch-n-learns/advanced-typescript/content/generics.md

 <!-- Section 4 -->
 ##### When should I use them?

-They are especially useful for data structures
+They are especially useful for data structures, where your code can handle arbitrary values.

 ```typescript[1|2-6|9-10|12-13]
 class Gift<T> {